eliot-akira/afinity/README.md

 app.body.append '#counter', obj
 ```

-There is also a separate module `afinity-tmpl` for creating encapsulated HTML and CSS within the object.
+The HTML attribute `data-bind` is used to bind model to view, and vice versa if it's an input element.

+There are two template helpers `html` and `css` to create encapsulate both template and style  within the object.

 ```coffeescript